Xugon/Django_Proyect/README.md

 # Django_Proyecto

 Autor Guxino
 A personal Django project demonstrating basic usage of Django models, views, and templates.
-This project includes a simple task and project management app.
+This project includes a simple task and project management app

 ## Features
 - Project and task management